widoriezebos/Thoth/Documentation/Administration/Configuration.md

 : Custom rendering uses a forked process to render the contents.
 When this process needs to fetch the contents; this URL is used as the base for the path of the document.
 Default value is ‘http://localhost:8080/'

 ### Custom renderers
 You can define any number of custom renderers.
-The most basic one would be a PDF renderer.
+The most basic one would be a PDF or an EPUB renderer.

 renderer.1.extension
 : The extension to recognize this renderer.
 An example would be ‘pdf’, adding a parameter to a Thoth page URL ‘?output=pdf’ would then render the HTML version of that page with this renderer.
 Must be unique across renderers.
 Example: ‘pdf’